jquinby/ambient_weather_curses/README.md

 You'll also notice that I'm not using any of the ambient-specific python packages; this is also by design.
 OpenAI only knows about the packages up to 2021, so the code it produced was out of date.

-The data updates every 30 seconds.
+The data updates every 30 seconds and can handle minor cloudflare hiccups or API errors.

 * Ambient's API docs: https://ambientweather.docs.apiary.io/#
 * My pairs programming partner: https://chat.openai.com